High blood pressure

 Obstructive Sleep Apnea

-Obstructive sleep apnea, a disorder in which breathing halts briefly but repeatedly during sleep, is present in many patients with hypertension.
-The relationship between sleep apnea and hypertension has been thought to be largely due to obesity, but studies are finding a higher rate of hypertension in people with sleep apnea regardless of their weight.
+Obstructive sleep apnea, a disorder in which breathing halts briefly but repeatedly during sleep, is present in many people with hypertension.
+The relationship between sleep apnea and hypertension has been thought to be largely due to obesity.
+But studies are finding a higher rate of hypertension in people with sleep apnea regardless of their weight.

 Smoking.
 Cigarette smoking is a major risk factor for high blood pressure.